-- Re-sowing with pine
+Re-sowing with pine

-- Increased shrubbery clearance
+Increased shrubbery clearance

-- More conservative scarification
+More conservative scarification

-- Increased prudence when felling in reindeer lichen areas
+Increased prudence when felling in reindeer lichen areas

-- Consultation requirements should be extended to all reindeer forest forage areas
+are sometimes in conflict with the interests of the reindeer industry.
+Scarification and fertilisation often reduce the stock of reindeer lichen.

 Other forms of land use in the shrinking mountain and forest areas can lead to conflicts with the reindeer industry.
 This applies to the tourist industry, infrastructure build-out, mining, military operations, the space industry, farming, etc.